dlt-hub/dlt/docs/website/docs/walkthroughs/adjust-a-schema.md

 1. When a new pipeline is created and the source function is extracted for the first time, a new schema is added to the pipeline.
 This schema is created out of global hints and resource hints present in the source extractor function.
-1. Every such new schema will be saved to the `import` folder (if it does not exist there already) and used as the initial version for all future pipeline runs.
+2. Every such new schema will be saved to the `import` folder (if it does not exist there already) and used as the initial version for all future pipeline runs.
-1. Once a schema is present in `import` folder, **it is writable by the user only**.
+3. Once a schema is present in the `import` folder, **it is writable by the user only**.
-1. Any changes to the schemas in that folder are detected and propagated to the pipeline automatically on the next run.
-It means that after a user update, the schema in `import` folder reverts all the automatic updates from the data.
+4. Any changes to the schemas in that folder are detected and propagated to the pipeline automatically on the next run.
+It means that after a user update, the schema in the `import` folder reverts all the automatic updates from the data.

-In next steps we'll experiment a lot, you will be warned to set `dev_mode=True` until we are done experimenting.
+In the next steps, we'll experiment a lot; you will be warned to set `dev_mode=True` until we are done experimenting.

 :::caution
 `dlt` will **not modify** tables after they are created.
-So if you have a `yaml` file, and you change it (e.g. change a data type or add a hint), then you need to **delete the dataset** or set `dev_mode=True`:
+So if you have a `yaml` file, and you change it (e.g., change a data type or add a hint), then you need to **delete the dataset** or set `dev_mode=True`:
 ```py